Luos-io/Documentation/src/pages/luos-technology/services/service_api.md

 The returned `service_t*` is a service structure pointer that will be useful to make your service act in the network after this initialization.

- **callback** is a pointer to a callback function called by Luos when your service receive messages from other services (see [messages](../message/message.md) for more details).
+ **callback** is a pointer to a callback function called by Luos when a service receives messages from other services (see [messages](../message/message.md) for more details).
  This function needs to have a specific format:

  ```c